Samze/docker-registry-swift-gc/README.md

 # docker-registry-swift-gc
-A quick utility to perform garbage collection on a docker registry attached to swift object storage.
+A quick utility to query and perform garbage collection on a docker registry attached to swift object storage.

 This allows you to query the following docker registry types, **repository tags**, **all image layers**, **unused image layers** and **used image layers**.